 This bill amends the Local Tax Enabling Act to include provisions specifically for cities of the first class in Pennsylvania.
 It expands the authority of city councils to levy, assess, and collect local taxes for general revenue purposes, while also prohibiting them from taxing certain individuals, particularly nonresidents who perform their employment duties outside the city.
-The bill introduces a new chapter, Chapter 6, which outlines the authority to levy taxes, the creation of necessary offices for tax collection, and the enforcement of penalties for nonpayment of taxes.
-Additionally, it establishes reimbursement mechanisms for taxpayers who reside outside the city but are subject to city taxes.
+The bill introduces a new chapter, Chapter 6, which outlines the authority of first-class cities to impose taxes, the creation of necessary offices for tax collection, and the enforcement of penalties for nonpayment of taxes.

 Printer's No. 0500: P.L.1257, No.511, P.L.769, No.240